Mar 4, 2022

 LULU: Yeah, yeah, yeah.

-MATT: Alright, I think I see how these things go together.
-Cus Latif — Latif has this little barrel ecosystem that was in chaos, which is not totally random, but is like a weird wildly fluctuating thing.
+MATT: All right, I think I see how these things go together, because Latif—Latif has this little barrel ecosystem that was in chaos, which is not totally random, but is like a weird, wildly fluctuating thing.

 LATIF: Right.

-MATT: But I have a story that kind of steps that up.
-Because we found a part of life — you could argue the most important part — where it looks like things are actually fully completely random.
+MATT: But I have a story that kind of like steps that up.
+Because we found a part of life—you could argue the most important part—where it looks like things are actually fully completely random.

 HEATHER RADKE: Hi!
 Can you hear me?